AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vpn_user.html.markdown

 ### SAML
 * `saml_endpoint` - (Optional) This is the name of the SAML endpoint to which the user is to be associated.
 This is required if adding user to a SAML gateway/LB.

+### Misc.
+* `manage_user_attachment` - (Optional) This parameter is a switch to determine whether or not to manage VPN user attachments to the VPN profile using this resource.
+If this is set to false, attachment must be managed using the **aviatrix_vpn_profile** resource.
+Valid values: true, false.
+Default value: false.
+* `profiles` - (Optional) List of VPN profiles for user to attach to.
+This should be set to null if `manage_user_attachment` is set to false.

 ## Import